About This Drug

 Romiplostim is used to treat immune thrombocytopenia (ITP).
 It is given as an injection under the skin (subcutaneously).

 - Pain in your shoulders, arms and/or legs

 - Numbness, tingling or a sensation of pins and needles in your arms, hands, legs or feet

 Note: Each of the side effects above was reported in 5% or greater of patients treated with romiplostim.
 Not all possible side effects are included above.

 - This drug may increase your risk of getting leukemia if you already have a condition called myelodysplastic syndrome.

-- Blood clots.
+- This drug may increase the risk of blood clots and events such as stroke and heart attack.
 A blood clot in your leg may cause your leg to swell, appear red and warm, and/or cause pain.
 A blood clot in your lungs may cause trouble breathing, pain when breathing, and/or chest pain.